 - Injuries resulting from animal aggression or being hit by a car

 An intact pet categorized as a breeding pet will be eligible to receive reimbursement for these conditions as long as they are not determined to be pre-existing to the start of their policy.
 Intact pets not categorized as breeding pets will not be eligible to receive reimbursement for the above conditions.

 Avery is a one-year-old Sphynx cat from Vaudreuil-Dorion, Québec (Canada) that is insured with Trupanion as a breeding cat.
 When Avery became pregnant, she suffered from a difficult labor, called dystocia.
-Avery was admitted to an emergency clinic where she received x-rays, ultrasounds and labor inducing medication, among other treatment.
+Avery was admitted to an emergency hospital where she received x-rays, ultrasounds and labor inducing medication, among other treatment.
 Because of Trupanion’s breeding coverage, Avery’s owner was able to recover 90% of the cost of treatment.

 What is Not Covered

 The following conditions are not covered under our core policy or our breeding pets category.
-These are planned, expected expenses that can be included in a family budget.
+These are planned, expected expenses that can be included in a budget.

 - Planned caesarian births (unless medically necessary)

 - Pre-breeding tests

 - Artificial insemination